 How to tell your parents you are going travelling can be one of the hardest situations to face when planning a long-term trip.
-This post was updated in August 2018, reflecting on those difficult moments I faced when I left home six years ago, and where I am today.
+I often reflect on those difficult moments I faced when I left home eight years ago to go backpacking, and where I am today.

 “Mum, Dad.
 I have something to tell you… I’m leaving to go travelling.”
 As you can imagine, it’s met with a mix of emotions, and opinions.

 Saving for an around the world trip?
 Want to take a GAP year after school?
 Want to travel after graduating from university and taking your first steps on the career ladder?
 Randomly want to fulfil your dream to travel?

-There’s that selfish moment when you decide to travel for a long time when you really couldn’t care less about what people think regarding your decision.
+There’s that indulgent (and somewhat selfish) moment when you decide to travel for a long time and you really couldn’t care less about what people think regarding your decision.
 Why?
-Because for once this is solely about YOU.
-You are growing some balls and doing what some people only sit and daydream about, you are changing your life to accommodate this ambition and you are realising the dream that many file under impossible.
+You are taking control and doing what some people only sit and daydream about; you are changing your life to accommodate this ambition and you are realising the dream that many see as impossible.

-That doesn’t mean you should ignore the reactions of others though, especially from those that mean well, like your parents.
-So, how to tell your parents you are going travelling?
 I’ve been lucky that my parents have been very supportive.
-I’ve always undertaken much smaller travel stints before and they saw my big one looming, which meant it wasn’t so much of a shock of them.
+I had always undertaken much smaller travel stints before and they saw my big one looming, which meant it wasn’t so much of a shock of them.

 But it doesn’t mean that my parents didn’t ‘have their moments’ once I announced my plans a year before I left.
 And by moments I mean questions, questions and more questions, sad conversations and the dramatic and inevitable: “Will you ever come back?”

-I’m confident, independent and determined, but I’m also their only daughter and I was doing this alone.
+Despite being confident, independent and determined, I’m also their only daughter and I was doing this alone.
 Telling my parents I was leaving for an around the world trip was one thing.
 Telling my parents that I was leaving to travel as a solo female was another.